-Table 18 Configuration > Object > AP Profile > Radio > Add/Edit (continued) Aud/Lun (Commoed)
+Table 57 Configuration > Object > AP Profile > Radio > Add/Edit (continued)

-LABEL DESCRIPTION Avoid 5G DFS Channel This field is available only when you set 802.11 Band to 5G, Channel Selection to DCS and 5 GHz Channel Selection Method to auto.
+DESCRIPTION This is available when you set 802.11 Band to 2.4G, Channel Selection to DCS, and 2.4 GHz Channel Selection Method to auto.
+Select Three-Channel Deployment to limit channel switching to channels 1,6, and 11, the three channels that are sufficiently attenuated to have almost no impact on one another.
+In other words, this allows you to minimize channel interference by limiting channel-hopping to these three "safe" channels.
+Select Four-Channel Deployment to limit channel switching to four channels.
+Depending on the country domain, if the only allowable channels are 1-11 then the Zyxel Device uses channels 1, 4, 7, 11 in this configuration; otherwise, the Zyxel Device uses channels 1, 5, 9, 13 in this configuration.
+Four channel deployment expands your pool of possible channels while keeping the channel interference to a minimum.
+This field is available only when you set 802.11 Band to 5G, Channel Selection to DCS and 5 GHz Channel Selection Method to auto.
 Dynamic Frequency Selection (DFS) is a WiFi channel allocation scheme that allows APs to use channels in the 5 GHz band normally reserved for radar.
 Before using a DFS channel, an AP must ensure there is no radar present by performing a Channel Availability Check (CAC).
 This check takes 1-10 minutes, depending on the country in which the AP is located.
 Select this if you don't want to wait for the Zyxel Device to perform a CAC before using a channel by forcing the Zyxel Device to only use the non-DFS channels.
 Clear this to allow the Zyxel Device to use the DFS channels for more channel options.
 The Zyxel Device only switches to a DFS channel when a nearby AP is broadcasting the same SSID the Zyxel Device uses.
 This allows WiFi clients to switch to connect to the same SSID on another AP when the Zyxel Device is under the CAC process before switching to a DFS channel.
-5 GHz Channel Selection Method Select how you want to specify the channels the Zyxel Device switches between for 5 GHz operation.
+Select how you want to specify the channels the Zyxel Device switches between for 5 GHz operation.
 Select Auto to have the Zyxel Device automatically select the best channel.
 Select manual to select the individual channels the Zyxel Device switches between.
 Note: The method is automatically set to auto when no channel is selected or any one of the previously selected channels is not supported.
-Channel ID This field is available only when you set Channel Selection to DCS and set 5 GHz Channel Selection Method to manual .
+This field is available only when you set Channel Selection to DCS and set 5 GHz Channel Selection Method to manual.
 Select the channels that you want the Zyxel Device to use.
-6 GHz Channel Selection Method This field is available only when you set 802.11 Band to 6G, Channel Selection to DCS.
+This field is available only when you set 802.11 Band to 6G, Channel Selection to DCS.
 Select how you want to specify the channels the Zyxel Device switches between for 6 GHz operation.
 Select auto to have the Zyxel Device automatically select the best channel.
 Select manual to select the individual channels the Zyxel Device switches between.
 Note: The method is automatically set to auto when no channel is selected or any one of the previously selected channels is not supported.
-Channel ID This field is available only when you set Channel Selection to DCS and set 6 GHz Channel Selection Method to manual .
+This field is available only when you set Channel Selection to DCS and set 6 GHz Channel Selection Method to manual.
 Select the channels that you want the Zyxel Device to use.
-Time Interval Select this option to have the Zyxel Device survey the other APs within its broadcast radius at the end of the specified time interval.
-DCS Time Interval This field is available when you set Channel Selection to DCS and select the Time Interval option.
-Enter a number of minutes.
-This regulates how often the Zyxel Device surveys the other APs within its broadcast radius.
-If the channel on which it is currently broadcasting suddenly comes into use by another AP, the Zyxel Device will then dynamically select the next available clean channel or a channel with lower interference.
-Schedule Select this option to have the Zyxel Device survey the other APs within its broadcast radius at a specific time on selected days of the week.
-Start Time Specify the time of the day (in 24-hour format) to have the Zyxel Device use DCS to automatically scan and find a less-used channel.
-Week Days Select each day of the week to have the Zyxel Device use DCS to automatically scan and find a less-used channel.
+Select this option to have the Zyxel Device survey the other APs within its broadcast radius at the end of the specified time interval.

-Table 48 Configuration > Object > AP Profile > Radio > Add/Edit (continued)
+Table 57 Configuration > Object > AP Profile > Radio > Add/Edit (continued)